 Photo Organizing: Where to Begin

 *This is NOT a sponsored post but does contain affiliate links that earn me a small commission if you purchase through the link.
 There is no additional cost to you but it does give my small business a tiny boost!
-I am a Mylio Certified Consultant because I truly believe in this software!
+I am a Mylio Certified Consultant because I truly believe in this software.

 There is no doubt we are overwhelmed by our photos and that drowning feeling is only growing with the number of photos we take on our phones each day.
 Here are six tips to break down the photo organizing process.
 Expect this to be a marathon, not a sprint, but a project that only needs to be done once and then have a maintenance plan in place.
 Your photos are precious to telling the story of your life and having them backed up and organized is one of the best gifts you can give yourself and your loved ones – future generations included.